Fly UX is a fictional app designed for booking flights. This project was the focus of my UX Design Diploma that was sat in 2019.

-User Goals: These were ascertained via a digital survey, using Survey Monkey.
+The User Goals were ascertained via a digital survey, using Survey Monkey.
 The results of which were then analysed for the project.
 See the results here: https://www.surveymonkey.com/stories/SM-XWMTRBS7/

-Structure and Goals: Competitive Benchmarking was required in order to understand the current apps available to consumers in more detail.
+Competitive Benchmarking was required in order to understand the current apps available to consumers in more detail.
 4 different apps were benchmarked for this part of the process: British Airways, Emirates, easyJet and Skyscanner (Aggregator).
-To see the benchmarking in full go to:
+To see the benchmarking in full go to: https://bit.ly/2DzCvvd

-Interactions: A huge part of the project was looking at hoe the user interacts with booking apps, what is a priority, where do they need to input data, what is just a distraction on current apps.
+A huge part of the project was looking at how the user interacts with booking apps, what is a priority, where do they need to input data, what is just a distraction on current apps.
 This was looked into by means of an affinity app using all the information I had already acquired from my prior research.
-My affinity diagram can be seen at:
+My affinity diagram can be seen at: https://bit.ly/329Zw2c

 Next, I begun to define the navigation of the app.
 This is where the true design aspect comes in.
 This is the point that sketched out the variety of navigation menus that would feature in the app and annotated the rationale behind these navigation choices.
-My sketch and annotations for the Fly UX app can be found here:
+My sketch and annotations for the Fly UX app can be found here: https://bit.ly/2CnHdvA

 On top of the navigation design is the interaction design and this is where I sketched out the entire journey of the app as a user attempts to book a flight.
 Each screen is annotated with an explanation of the features and process.
-The document displaying this can be found here:
+The document displaying this can be found here: https://bit.ly/3gNhwmW

 The Fly UX app was designed to be a simple flight booking app that removes as many distractions as possible from the customer journey as many are found in similar apps that are on the market today.
 I believe that the outcome did some in a smooth and visually please way.